"Celebrating 5 Years of MRSA Staph Support and Alternative Treatment Options"

 Top 5 Mistakes report

-PRIVACY POLICY
+See our PRIVACY POLICY

 However, MRSA and Staph can be very difficult to get rid of.
 A powerful factor is that these bacteria can create biofilm colonies and L-form “stealth bacteria” to hide and protect themselves inside your body.
 Many antibiotics do not work against these stealth bacteria and that’s where non-antibiotic approaches come in.
-Many people have found taking maintenance levels of natural antimicrobial agents like oregano essential oil and olive leaf herbal supplements to be very helpful.
-Products that break down biofilm layers in the body can be beneficial and can also help your treatments to work better such as Manuka honey.
+Many people have found taking maintenance levels of natural antimicrobial agents like oregano essential oils and olive leaf herbal supplements to be very helpful.
+Products that break down biofilm layers in the body can be beneficial and can also help your antibiotics to work better, such as Manuka honey.
 Strengthening your immune system is also an important factor.

-I think a better goal is to restore balance to the protective bacteria inside your gut and on your skin and restore the health of your body’s natural defenses.
+A better goal is to restore balance to the protective bacteria inside your gut and on your skin and restore the health of your body’s natural defenses.
 Because of the superbug bacteria present everywhere today, it’s important to make your body more resistant to these bacteria.
 Resisting infection can be much easier if your immune system is strong and your body is in balance.

-The best way to guard against infection is to use a multi-front approach.
-While hygiene, treatments that work, cleaning your home and good hygiene are all important, those who make their body naturally resistant to infections see the best results.
-If you have an active infection, learn how to use treatments that support your body without tearing it down.
+If you are a carrier or if you have an active infection, learn how to use treatments that support your body without tearing it down.
 If you’ve been infected in the past, then boosting and maintaining your natural resistance is one of the most effective things you can do.
 You can learn about the most important steps to stop MRSA here.

 Questions and answers